ThatSINEWAVE/PCWStats/README.md

 The project is a work in progress, and updates are ongoing.

 - Player stats are currently not working.
+- Missing descriptions and images on some tanks.
+- Missing map details and information.

 ## Future Improvements